simplicitesoftware/documentation/docs/docs/ui/responsive.md

 The engine can be loaded in a stand-alone page:

-* The Ajax services must be instanciated as usual before loading the UI engine
+* The Ajax services must be instantiated as usual before loading the UI engine
 * The platform must use the CORS configuration to allow cross-domain access
 	* server-side: when deploying the webapp, make sure `cors.filter` property is set to `true` in `build.properties` (this is useless if CORS is handled by an Apache/NGINX reverse proxy)
 	* client-side: `Simplicite.UI.Globls.ajaxSetup.crossDomain = true`